turkeedurkee/turkeedurkee.github.io/aboutme.md

 - I am a student leader of the bass drums of the Purdue "All-American Marching Band" drumline
 - I am the jazz pianist for the Purdue American Music Repertory Ensemble
 - I am a comedy variety streamer on Twitch.tv
-- I create original content and post stream edits on YouTube
+- I create original content and post livestream edits on YouTube
 - I am a student pilot
 - I am Level 1 High Powered Rocketry certified
 - I am SCUBA certified